Yevgeny Kuyvashev

-Kuyvashev previously served as the 3rd Plenipotentiary Representative of the Ural Federal District from 2011 to 2012.
+Kuyvashev previously served as the 3rd Plenipotentiary Presidential Envoy of the Ural Federal District from 2011 to 2012.
 He held in offices such as the Head of the Administration of Tyumen from 2007 to 2011, and Tobolsk from 2005 to 2007.

+He has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.

 Biography

-Yevgeny Kuyvashev was born on 16 March 1971 in the village of Lugovskoy, in Khanty-Mansiysk District, of the Khanty-Mansiysk Autonomous Okrug, of the Tyumen Oblast.
+Yevgeny Kuyvashev was born on 16 March 1971 in the village of Lugovskoy, in Khanty-Mansiysky District, of the Khanty-Mansi Autonomous Okrug, of Tyumen Oblast.

 From 1989 to 1991, Kuyvashev served in the military service of the Soviet Army.

 From 1991 to 1993, he studied at the Tobolsk Medical School named after Volodya Soldatov, specializing in "dentist-orthodontist".

 Labor activity

 After graduating from high school, he worked for some time as a mechanic in the "Surgutremstroy" trust.

-After serving in the army in 1991, he worked for a short time as a physical education methodologist at the Department of Technological Transport in Surgut..
+After serving in the army in 1991, he worked for a short time as a physical education methodologist at the Department of Technological Transport in Surgut.

 After receiving his education, he worked in the Poikovsky village of the Nefteyugansk region of the Khanty-Mansiysk Autonomous Okrug, first as a dental technician, then as a deputy head of the branch of the Union of Afghan Veterans on commercial issues, a concrete mixer driver, a high-altitude installer, and a legal adviser.